Skip to main content Skip to navigation

 Course overview

-You will benefit from an Early Career Club and from the Centre’s unusually broad international connections, for instance with Johns Hopkins University (student exchange) and Monash University (Prato Consortium).
+You will benefit from an Early Career Club and from the Centre’s unusually broad international connections, for instance with Johns Hopkins University (student exchange) and Monash University (Prato Consortium), as well as the opportunity to spend time in our partner institutions in Venice (Italy) and Tours (France).

 Our community of doctoral students is tight-knit, fairly small, and very well looked after.
 As an applicant, we will do everything possible to help our applicants secure funding.